The Dignity and Demeanor of Discipleship

 “To Thine Own Self Be True”

 Tests of honesty and integrity will present themselves in many ways.
-When our character is tried, will we live up to the things we know are right?
+When our character is tried, will we live up to what we know is right?

 Renewal of Mind and Heart